pussaaon/ud-ultimate-react-course-2024/part2-sec11-react-behind-the-scenes.md

 1. Add handler to parent (.options)
 2. Check for target element (e.target)
-3. If target is one of the <button>s, handle the event
+3. If target is one of the <button>s, handle the event.

 # How React Handles Events